daormar/debasher/doc/design_doc_webui.md

 - **The output directory of a moved program.** Deciding what a program loaded from a new place should do with an output directory that still points to the old one.
+- **A prompt for writing the code of a process.** A button on a process that composes, from the program model, a prompt to copy into an AI tool of the user's choice: the description of the process and of its program, its node kind, its options with their direction, data type, option channel and description, what reaches each connected input (the description of the output it comes from), the signature of the function or hook to write, how a process of its language reads its options, and, for a node of a resident program, the obligations of the contract that its code has to keep (a deterministic `process_data`, sending only from it, a complete `capture_node_state` and an exact `restore_node_state`).
+Nothing leaves the
+  machine: the user copies the prompt, and pastes the answer into the editor.
+- **An assistant on the documentation of DeBasher.** A chat in the web UI that answers questions about DeBasher from its documentation (the documentation of the project, the design documents and the module documentation of the modules at hand), through a model of an AI service with a key that the user gives.
+Not designed.
+It needs a place for the key that fits a server with no authentication, never the program metadata; it sends the documentation, and maybe the program, to a service outside the machine, which the user has to know; and its answers are only as good as a documentation kept in step with the code.
 - **What import loses.** Giving `_define_opt_deps` and `_program_type` a place in the model.
 The second is needed by resident programs, and "Script generation and import of a resident program" designs it.